hsnyder/nonstd/README.md

 I'd like to support x86-64, 64-bit arm, and ppc64le.
 In practice, x86-64 is the best supported at the moment.
-Other architectures aren't currently a priority.
+Architectures other than those listed aren't currently a priority.

 I try to support as many OSes as possible.
 In practice I test Linux the most often, and I test FreeBSD, Windows, and Mac OS occasionally.